 - The presence of phlegm or mucus when you cough

 - A feeling of tightness in the chest

 With a flare-up, you may experience:

-- A need for treatment beyond your normal medications
+- A need for treatment beyond your normal maintenance medication

 - Symptoms requiring hospitalization

-SPIRIVA can help reduce the likelihood of COPD flare-ups and help you breathe easier:
+SPIRIVA can help reduce the likelihood of COPD flare-ups, and helps you breathe easier:

-- Once-daily SPIRIVA helps improve your lung function by keeping your airways open for up to 24 hours.
+- Once-daily SPIRIVA, a maintenance medication, helps improve your lung function by keeping your airways open for up to 24 hours.
 SPIRIVA also helps reduce your risk of COPD flare-ups

 - SPIRIVA will not provide the fast relief you need in the event of a flare-up, and can’t replace your rescue inhaler for treating sudden breathing problems